QionglingLi/baby_functional_connectome/README.md

     Gene analysis and figure codes are all from Zhilei Xu's work "Meta-connectomic analysis maps consistent, reproducible, and transcriptionally relevant functional connectome hubs in the human brain" pusblised in the Communications Biology.
 The code link is [here](https://github.com/zhileixu/FunctionalConnectomeHubs/tree/main/Figure6/Figure6a) & [here](https://github.com/zhileixu/FunctionalConnectomeHubs/tree/main/Figure6/Figure6b).
 8. **visualization**
     The cortical surface visualization in this work were using the [BrainNet Viewer](http://www.nitrc.org/projects/bnv/) software.
+The cortical surface file is [here](https://github.com/QionglingLi/baby_functional_connectome/blob/main/data/BCP_06month.nv).

 # citation
 please cite us as follows: